lithnet/access-manager-docs/help-and-support/advanced-help-topics/backup-and-restore.md

 ## Backing up the AMS master key

-The AMS master key is protects all sensitive information inside the database.
+The AMS master key protects all sensitive information inside the database.
 It is uniquely protected so that the AMS service account can decrypt it automatically.
 If that process fails, you will need a master key recovery password to restore access to the service.

 From the `App config/Security` page, ensure that you have created a recovery password, and store this password in an offline, secure location.